Ellen White Investigation

 That man died long ago without ever experiencing the "seven last plagues" as Mrs. White predicted from what she "saw" in vision.
 This is another definitive proof her visions are false.

-In the August 1, 1849, issue of the Review, Mrs. White indicates they were currently in the sealing time:
+In the August 1, 1849, issue of the Review, Mrs. White reminds her readers that the sealing time is in progress:

 Satan is now using every device in this sealing time...
 I saw that Satan was at work in these ways to distract, deceive, and draw away God’s people, just now in this sealing time.